Eli-Nathan/percentage-counter/README.md

 Simply clone the project, and run `npm install` and then `npm run dev`

 This project is a work in progress, please feel free to change it, improve it and use it however you like.

+# Support
+Bad browsers: IE 9 +

+Good browsers: All the main ones :)